-In response to similar legislation (SB 103), officials from the Department of Social Services (DSS) assumed this legislation revises Chapter 376, which pertains to Health Maintenance Organizations (HMO).
+Officials from the DSS assume this legislation revises Chapter 376, which pertains to Health Maintenance Organizations (HMO).
 The health plans that contract with the state to provide health services in the MO HealthNet Managed Care Program are licensed as HMOs, therefore without a specific exemption, this legislation could pertain to these health plans.